Interference Management by Harnessing Multi-Domain Resources in Spectrum-Sharing Aided Satellite-Ground Integrated Networks: Simulation Results

-Figure~\ref{fig:fig6} portrays ${\rm{SINR}}_{{\rm{U}}_{\rm{N1}}^k}$ versus $P_{\rm{NGSO1}}^{\max }$ parameterized by different $\theta ^{\rm{BW}}$ for the proposed JMDR-IM and PPAFB schemes.
-Observe from Fig.~\ref{fig:fig6} that the proposed JMDR-IM scheme outperforms the conventional PPAFB scheme in terms of its ${\rm{SINR}}_{{\rm{U}}_{\rm{N1}}^k}$ for both $\theta ^{\rm{BW}} = 15^{o}$ and $\theta ^{\rm{BW}} = 7.5^{o}$.
+Figure~\ref{fig:fig7} portrays ${\rm{SINR}}_{{\rm{U}}_{\rm{N1}}^k}$ versus $P_{\rm{NGSO1}}^{\max }$ parameterized by different $\theta ^{\rm{BW}}$ for the proposed JMDR-IM and PPAFB schemes.
+Observe from Fig.~\ref{fig:fig7} that the proposed JMDR-IM scheme outperforms the conventional PPAFB scheme in terms of its ${\rm{SINR}}_{{\rm{U}}_{\rm{N1}}^k}$ for both $\theta ^{\rm{BW}} = 15^{o}$ and $\theta ^{\rm{BW}} = 7.5^{o}$.
 Furthermore, the proposed JMDR-IM scheme of $\theta ^{\rm{BW}} = 15^{o}$ achieves a higher ${\rm{SINR}}_{{\rm{U}}_{\rm{N1}}^k}$ than the PPAFB scheme of $\theta ^{\rm{BW}} = 7.5^{o}$.
-It is also shown in Fig.~\ref{fig:fig6} that the ${\rm{SINR}}_{{\rm{U}}_{\rm{N1}}^k}$ of the JMDR-IM scheme for $\theta ^{\rm{BW}} = 15^{o}$ and of the PPAFB scheme for both $\theta ^{\rm{BW}} = 15^{o}$ and $\theta ^{\rm{BW}} = 7.5^{o}$ tends to be constant.
+It is also shown in Fig.~\ref{fig:fig7} that the ${\rm{SINR}}_{{\rm{U}}_{\rm{N1}}^k}$ of the JMDR-IM scheme for $\theta ^{\rm{BW}} = 15^{o}$ and of the PPAFB scheme for both $\theta ^{\rm{BW}} = 15^{o}$ and $\theta ^{\rm{BW}} = 7.5^{o}$ tends to be constant.
 This near-constant ${\rm{SINR}}_{{\rm{U}}_{\rm{N1}}^k}$ is achieved, since increasing the transmit power of NGSO 1 may increase the interference imposed on the users of NGSO 2 and of the BSs.
 To meet the transmission requirements of both NGSO 2 and of the BSs, the NGSO 1 satellites are not allowed to increase their transmit power beyond a certain threshold.
 By contrast, the JMDR-IM scheme can have a higher transmit power, demonstrating the superiority of the JMDR-IM scheme in terms of managing interference.
-Observe from Fig.~\ref{fig:fig6} that the SINR in the JMDR-IM and the PPAFB schemes are decreased in the presence of the SINR of the JMDR-IM and the PPAFB schemes is reduced in the presence of the intra-constellation CFI, compared to using no intra-constellation CFI.
+Observe from Fig.~\ref{fig:fig7} that the SINR in the JMDR-IM and the PPAFB schemes are reduced in the presence of the intra-constellation CFI, compared to no intra-constellation CFI.
 This SINR reduction may be tolerable, especially when more robust multi-color multibeam frequency-reuse schemes are used, such as the FR7 multibeam \cite{BIBFR7}, the eight-color frequency-reuse \cite{BIBFR8}, and the twelve-color frequency-reuse multibeam regimes \cite{BIBFR12}.
-Additionally, as shown in Fig.~\ref{fig:fig6}, the SINR of both the JMDR-IM and the PPAFB schemes using the predicted CSI approach, as well as that of the JMDR-IM and the PPAFB schemes was quantified by using the actual CSI, showing the effectiveness of the LSTM-ARMA-DQN conceived in terms of predicating the CSI.
+Additionally, as shown in Fig.~\ref{fig:fig7}, the SINR of both the JMDR-IM and the PPAFB schemes using the predicted CSI, as well as that of the JMDR-IM and the PPAFB schemes was quantified by using the actual CSI, showing the effectiveness of the LSTM-ARMA-DQN conceived in terms of predicating the CSI.
+We also analyze the case when the intra-constellation interference is considered, but the inter-constellation interference is neglected.
+One can observe from Fig.~\ref{fig:fig7} that this case achieves the highest SINR, albeit at the cost of requiring more spectral resources.
+This result demonstrates that the effect on the SINR imposed by the inter-constellation CFI is more severe than that inflicted by the intra-constellation CFI in the SGIN considered.